Chart Color Schemes

 Garran shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Garran's educational attainment is notably higher than national and regional averages.
-58.7% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 46.8% in the SA4 region.
-Bachelor degrees are most common at 31.3%, followed by postgraduate qualifications (21.8%) and graduate diplomas (5.6%).
-Vocational pathways account for 18.1% of qualifications, with advanced diplomas at 9.0% and certificates at 9.1%.
+Garran has a notably high educational attainment, with 58.7% of its residents aged 15+ holding university qualifications, compared to the national average of 30.4% and the SA4 region's 46.8%.
+This high level of educational attainment positions Garran favourably for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 31.3%, followed by postgraduate qualifications (21.8%) and graduate diplomas (5.6%).
+Vocational pathways account for 18.1% of qualifications among those aged 15+, with advanced diplomas making up 9.0% and certificates 9.1%.

 Frequently Asked Questions - Education